Md-Althaf/Pac-Type/Readme.md

 A hybrid mashup between Pac-Man and Chrome Dino Run with a fast-paced typing twist!

 ## How to play ?
-You play as Pac-Man surviving against waves of incoming word obstacles.
+You play as Pac-Man, surviving against waves of incoming word obstacles.

 Type the Words: Complete the full word above an incoming target to destroy it before it hits you.